marq24/ha-goecharger-api2/README.md

 #### Option 1: via HACS

 1. Add a custom integration repository to HACS: [https://github.com/marq24/ha-goecharger-api2](https://github.com/marq24/ha-goecharger-api2)
-2. Once the repository is added, use the search bar and type `go-eCharger APIv2 Connect`
+2. Once the repository is added, use the search bar and type `go-e APIv2 Connect`
 3. Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration - the latest release version is automatically selected.
 Only select a different version if you have specific reasons.
 4. After you presses download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
 5. Setup the go-eCharger custom integration as described below (see _Step II: Adding or enabling the integration_)